0xPolygon/polygon-edge-docs/docs/configuration/manage-private-keys.md

 As the key files are stored in simple Base64 on disk, they can be easily backed up or imported.

 :::caution Changing the key files
-Any kind of change made to the key files on an already set up / running network can lead to serious network / consensus disruption, since the consensus and peer discovery mechanisms store the data derived from these keys in node-specific storage, and rely on this data to initiate connections and perform consensus logic
+Any kind of change made to the key files on an already set up / running network can lead to serious network/consensus disruption, since the consensus and peer discovery mechanisms store the data derived from these keys in node-specific storage, and rely on this data to initiate connections and perform consensus logic
 :::